salmanhk/cpp_starter/README.md

 - [Docker](https://www.docker.com/get-started) for containerization (required for Linux)
 - [Visual Studio Code](https://code.visualstudio.com/) with the [Remote - Containers extension](https://code.visualstudio.com/docs/remote/containers) for development

+## Caveats

+On Windows in Debug configuration, the project will compile but DuckDB calls will crash program at runtime.
+No problems otherwise.

 ## Getting Started

 To get started, clone the repository to your local machine using your preferred method.